jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 - Casual Riders: 1.49
 - Annual Riders: .22

-### Reccomendations
+### Recommendations

-There are quite a few reccomendations to make in order to convert as many casual riders to annual riders as posssible.
-The first reccomendation I would like to make is to advertise on Thursday and Friday where average ride length for casual riders are at their highest.
-When advertising to casual riders I also reccomend that Cyclustic focus on the many bennefits of usuing an Annual Membership such as cost saving, accessability and convienience when traveling daily to work possibly through social media.
-In addition to these bennefits Cyclytstic can also offer additiional perks.
-These perks can include loyalty and reward progroms as well as member only events in order to increase incentives.
+There are quite a few recommendations to make in order to convert as many casual riders to annual riders as possible.
+The first recommendation I would like to make is to advertise on Thursday and Friday where average ride length for casual riders are at their highest.
+When advertising to casual riders I also recommend that Cyclustic focus on the many benefits of using an Annual Membership such as cost saving, accessibility and convenience when traveling daily to work possibly through social media.
+In addition to these benefits Cyclystic can also offer additional perks.
+These perks can include loyalty and reward programs as well as member only events in order to increase incentives.

-Another one of my reccomendations includes building strategic parternships with local buisnisses and organizations in otder to incrase the value of a memberships.
-Local Buisnessses can offer discounts to Annual members prpviding an incentive to join.
-Another strategic partnershup would be transit integreation.
-Cyclustic could partner with publiuc trsanit sysytems in order to offer a combined pass.
+Another one of my recommendations includes building strategic partnerships with local businesses and organizations in order to increase the value of memberships.
+Local Businesses can offer discounts to Annual members providing an incentive to join.
+Another strategic partnership would be transit integration.
+Cyclustic could partner with public transit systems in order to offer a combined pass.

-Finally my last reccomendation would be to use rider data to send targeted emails for casual riders that biked more than X times in a certain month.
+Finally my last recommendation would be to use rider data to send targeted emails for casual riders that biked more than X times in a certain month.
 The emails could send them a personalized message letting them know how many trips they have taken and how much they could have saved with a membership.

 ### Conclusion

-The analysis of Cyclystics bike share data from Q1 of 2019 and 2020 illustrate distiinct usage patterns between Casual and Annual membership riders.
-Casual riders demosntrate significamtly longer ride lengths specifically on Thursdays and Fridays and also exhibited significant growth from 2019 to 2020.
-To capatilize on the increase of casual rdiers I along with my team recconmend targetted marketting stragetgies that convert high usage casual riders into annual members.
-These strategies woul dinclude highlighting existing bennedits of annual memberships and createing new incentives.
-Through using data driven insights and straegic marketting Cyclistic will be able to increase their customers with annual emmeberships allowing the future growth of the company.
+The analysis of Cyclystics bike share data from Q1 of 2019 and 2020 illustrate distinct usage patterns between Casual and Annual membership riders.
+Casual riders demonstrate significantly longer ride lengths specifically on Thursdays and Fridays and also exhibited significant growth from 2019 to 2020.
+To capitalize on the increase of casual riders I along with my team recommend targeted marketing strategies that convert high usage casual riders into annual members.
+These strategies would include highlighting existing benefits of annual memberships and creating new incentives.
+Through using data driven insights and strategic marketing Cyclistic will be able to increase their customers with annual memberships allowing the future growth of the company.

 ### Outro